department-of-veterans-affairs/va.gov-team/user-research/Study 6/P8 notes.md

 ### Response

-- "First thing i would look at is disability, but then i went bakc to health care bc i need help, back to disability bc its payment, i would prob go to something in disability
+- "First thing I would look at is disability, but then I went back to health care because I need help, back to disability because its payment, I would probably go to something in disability."
-"kind of throws me off bc i dont want to check, file for incrase,
+- "kind of throws me off because I don't want to check, file for increase."

-click on disability - file a claim, i dont think i would have clicked on that "I dont liek when it says learn" when i see action like apply, i dont want to read i dont like learn
+- click on disability - file a claim
+- "I dont think I would have clicked on that "I dont like when it says learn"
+- "When I see an action like apply, I dont want to read I don't like learn"
 - reading how to apply, clicked find out if you are eligvle, found how to apply button pointed out eBN to user

+ **SUCCESS**

 ## Second Task: Disability Upload Docs - 5 minutes